fl1ger/deleg/draft-wesplaap-deleg.md

 A DELEG RRset MAY be present with or without NS or DS RRsets at the delegation point.

 An authoritative server that is DELEG aware MUST put all DELEG resource records for the delegation into the authority section when the resolver has signalled DELEG support.
-It MAY also supply DELEG records in the response when not receiving a request with the DE bit.
+It SHOULD NOT supply DELEG records in the response when receiving a request without the DE bit.

+If the delegation does not have DELEG records the authoritative server MUST send the NS records and, if the zone is DNSSEC signed, prove the absence of the DELEG RRSet.

-A resolver that is DELEG aware MUST initial signal its support by sending the DE bit when iterating and MUST use the DELEG records in the referral response.
-The resolver MAY deploy fallback in case of unresponsive authorities.
+A resolver that is DELEG aware MUST signal its support by sending the DE bit when iterating and MUST use the DELEG records in the referral response.

 ## Signaling DELEG support